KostasEreksonas/video-encoder/README.md

 # video-encoder
-A wrapper Bash script to encode videos with ffmpeg
+Attempt to automate video encoding using ffmpeg

 Table of Contents
 =================